eda-ricercatore/research-contests/2018/ispd/physical-design-for-hardware-security.md

 + Chip recycling
 + Overproduction

+##	Problem 1

 Given the bottom/lower layers of the layout for an integrated circuit (for
 	the front-end-of-line, FEOL, semiconductor manufacturing process), or VLSI system, design attacks that can determine the top layers of the layout.
 	These top-layers are manufactured by back-end-of-line (BEOL) semiconductor manufacturing process.

+We rank contestants based on the weighted combination of the following: time
+	taken in order to guess the top layers for the BEOL process (30%, rank in ascending order), and percentage of correctly guessed connections in the top layers (70%, rank in descending order).

+###	Problem 1a

+Given the bottom/lower layers of the layout for an integrated circuit (for
+	the front-end-of-line, FEOL, semiconductor manufacturing process), or VLSI system, extract the logic-level netlist of the FEOL layers of the layout and design attacks that can determine the connections of the logic-level netlist (i.e., implicitly determine the BEOL layers).

+We rank contestants based on the weighted combination of the following: time
+	taken in order to guess the connections of the logic-level netlist (30%, rank in ascending order), and percentage of correctly guessed connections in the logic-level netlist - in comparison to the logic-level netlist of the original IC design (70%, rank in descending order).

+##	Problem 2

+IC design teams use digital locking to mitigate against reverse engineering and
+	overproduction of ICs.
+	Develop attack methods that can unlock ICs with such digital locks.

 Suggested attack methods that contestants can try include:
 + Brute-force attack